mstfklc/pythonMovieSuggestion/README.md

 This project aims to create a movie recommendation system using movie data on TMDb (The Movie Database).
 The project was developed using the Python programming language and scikit-learn library.

+# Note
+Since it is a school project, it is available in print vb so that it can be better understood and my steps can be displayed step by step.

 ## Used technologies

 - **Python**: The project is written in the Python programming language.